2005 (January to June)

 When an ex-Children of Maya terrorist shows up in Gotham, Batman revisits an eight-year-old case and finds information which leads him in search of fugitive Jennifer Blake.
 Batman travels to London, where he meets with his long-time British informant, Bert.
 After Bert is killed by the Children of Maya, Batman stays in London for at least two-and-a-half weeks before finding clues which lead him to India.
 As Batman closes in on Blake, he passes out due to a combination of a viral infection and injuries suffered at the hands of the terrorist cell.
 Blake unmasks Batman and then, surprisingly, nurses him back to health!
 Blake is a bit schizophrenic, but claims that her past misdeeds are behind her, as she has joined a convent and has a group of villagers which she loves and cares for.
 The Children of Maya then swoop in and try to wipe out the entire village.
 Batman successfully wards them off and saves the town, but Blake dies in a fire.
 NOTE: There is an editorial flashback to “eight years ago” in this story in which Batman is depicted wearing the wrong costume.
-He should be wearing his yellow-oval costume in the flashback.
+He should be wearing his yellow-oval costume.

 A group of ex-special forces soldiers secretly analyzes Batgirl’s fighting abilities on behalf of the US government.
 The summary: Batgirl has the unbelievable abilities of a metahuman, but she is only a regular human.
 Batgirl can also take bullets and feel no pain.
 Conclusion: Batgirl is awesome.